i-am-jyotirmaya/i-am-jyotirmaya/README.md

 #### 🌱 Things currently I am working upon:
 - Growing my roots deep into the grounds of computer applications :eyes:.
 - Increasing the effort contribution towards my personal projects to be reflected on github :muscle:.
-- Designing a simple small scale shopping platform for the web :sweat_smile:.
+- Doing Pesto Ninja Program :sweat_smile:.
 - My Day job :exploding_head:.

 #### :computer: Languages / Tools that I have worked on: